DOV-Vlaanderen/pydov/docs/select_datasets.rst

     * :class:`pydov.search.observatie.ObservatieFractiemetingSearch` - This will return only observations of type 'Textuurmeting' and will by default include the fraction measurement subtype.

 Default dataframe output
+    :class:`pydov.search.observatie.ObservatieSearch`

+    This search class will return all observations, by default without extra fields or subtypes.

       .. csv-table:: Observations (Observaties)
         :header-rows: 1
         :delim: ;